-While it is still dwarfed by traditional kibble or wet/canned dog food, Dehydrated dog food is growing in popularity, with a number of niche brands entering the space.
+While it is still dwarfed by traditional kibble or wet/canned dog food, Dehydrated dog food is growing in popularity, with a number of niche brands entering the space in recent years.

 However, these dehydrated dog food recipes are often poorly understood, with many dog owners struggling to understand what makes a high-quality recipe stand out above poorer quality alternatives.

 Combine this with a lack of availability and poor knowledge of dehydrated dog food among pet food stores and other retailers, and it can be exceptionally difficult to select the correct or best dehydrated dog food recipe.

 Dehydrated Food vs. Freeze-Dried